OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

     Infrastructure > Hosts

-And click on desired host and look into “Attributes” section
+And click on desired host and look into “NSX” section

 .. figure:: /images/nsx_status.png
     :align: center

-If everything works properly the next two attributes will show up:
+If everything works properly the next attribute will show up:

-    - **NSX_STATUS** = OK
     - **NSX_TRANSPORT_ZONES** = Containing the Transport zones availables.

 .. _nsx-non-editable-attributes: